How do I get there?

-By freeway (non paying section)
+By freeway (toll-free section)

-A11 Paris-Nantes, exit n°16, direction Cantenay-Epinard
+A11 Paris-Nantes, exit 16, direction Cantenay-Epinard

 Coming from the west

-Coming from the south
+From the south

-Follow Paris, then Nantes (A11), and exit 16 towards Cantenay Epinard and Terra Botanica
+Follow Paris, then Nantes (A11), and exit 16 towards Cantenay Epinard and Terra Botanica.

-Coming from the east
+From the east

-Follow Paris, then Nantes (A11), and exit 16 towards Cantenay Epinard and Terra Botanica
+Follow Paris, then Nantes (A11), and exit 16 towards Cantenay Epinard and Terra Botanica.

-Coming from the north (Laval/Rennes)
+From the north (Laval/Rennes)

 on the outskirts of Angers, follow Paris (A11), and exit 16 towards Cantenay Epinard and Terra Botanica.

-Tramway (preferable because more accessible than bus)
+Tramway (preferable, as it's more accessible than the bus)

 Take line A to the Terra Botanica stop.